rigelrozanski/parsnip/design/brainstorming.md

 Requirements:
  - pass in functions at evaluation time
+ - pass in arbitrary context to all functions
  - concurrent parsing
+ - eval.Vars() to optionally(?) include locality information.
+     - ex. a variable could understand which function, (and which argument) it was a part of.
+     - each variable has a function to calculate "nearness"
  - marshalling of evaluatable object
    - parse should bring down the evaluatable expression to the smallest possible unit to evaluate. hence something like 3^5+1 should just be 244